 Serve with a classic Risotto as a starter or on the side or garlicky smashed potatoes like in my traditional Croatian Blitva Recipe.

-You can also try steaming but I personally prefer braising and using a bed of chopped onions, carrots, celery, parsley, and bay leaf.
+The biggest challenge cooking with octopus is getting the flesh to an appropriately tender state which is why it needs to be braised for several hours on low heat.
+Although you can also use the steaming method, I personally prefer braising and using a bed of chopped onions, carrots, celery, parsley, and bay leaf.

 The octopus is laid on top of this bed of aromatics in a heavy pot or pan and slowly allowed to braise in its own juices.